How I got started as a software developer

 This method served me pretty well.
 I'd search the web for how to accomplish something, read articles, see how it's been implemented and try to do it myself.
-It's a simplification of course, I had to read a lot and I mean a lot to get my head around certain things like using APIs but I think it worked out well.
+It's a simplification, of course; I had to read a lot, and I mean a lot, to get my head around certain things like using APIs, but I think it worked out well.

 Taking a break

-Back to programming on a regular basis
+Back to programming regularly

-I decided from then that I would make it my goal in 6 months time to be good enough at software development that I could apply for some jobs and get an interview for an entry-level role.
+I decided from then that I would make it my goal in 6 months to be good enough at software development that I could apply for some jobs and get an interview for an entry-level role.
 Not that I would become a software developer (I can't control someone offering me a job) but good enough at software development where I'd be invited for interviews.
-It might sound silly but that framing of 'apply to at least 10 software developer jobs' vs 'be a software developer' was critical for me; I felt I had more control in the situation.
+It might sound silly, but that framing of 'apply to at least 10 software developer jobs' vs 'be a software developer' was critical for me; I felt I had more control in the situation.

 I remember struggling quite a bit with it.
-There were React concepts I thought I understood but I actually didn't (state and lifecycle events, especially with class-based components).
-The only way I thought to overcome this was to continue reading articles, documentation and StackOverflow posts, as well asking for advice when I went to meetup events.
+There were React concepts I thought I understood, but I actually didn't (state and lifecycle events, especially with class-based components).
+The only way I thought to overcome this was to continue reading articles, documentation and StackOverflow posts, as well as asking for advice when I went to meetup events.
 I learnt a lot from doing that project and actually did a short presentation at freeCodeCamp London about it and some of the things I learned - one of them being you know something is definitely wrong when your relatively simple site loads 10MB of data...

 The Job Hunt

 It was a tough couple of days.
 Going onsite, getting a feeling for a company and meeting people who could potentially be your coworkers - you start to imagine what it would be like to work there.
 I took a few days to mull over some of the reasons why I didn't get those roles.
-I thought I presented myself well and I could connect well with my interviewers so I didn't think my soft skills were the issue.
+I thought I presented myself well and I could connect well with my interviewers, so I didn't think my soft skills were the issue.

 Being honest with myself, the lack of knowledge was definitely the reason I was rejected - no real two ways about it.
 I struggled with some of the questions during the onsite technical test.
 I had regrets about how I phrased certain things and was perhaps too hasty when it came to presenting solutions.
 I had to admit it - I wasn't good enough for those roles.
-That same week I sat down and wrote up some of my weakness and ways I could solve them.
+That same week I sat down and wrote up some of my weaknesses and ways I could solve them.
 For the gaps in my knowledge that I could see, I wrote down a list of courses and books that could help fill those gaps.

 Takeaways from the job search

 Now, some would say that a cover letter is a waste of time, and yes, writing them does take a lot of time - including the time for feedback from friends, family and rewriting drafts.
-You could argue you might be better served using that time to actually code something.
-However I still think it's worth it.
+You could argue you might be better served using that time actually to code something.
+However, I still think it's worth it.
 Alison Green from the site, Ask a Manager, has some fantastic advice on writing better cover letters.
 This paragraph says it all:

 For employers, picking the best candidate for the job isn’t just about skills and experience.
 If it were, they wouldn’t ask for cover letters at all — hell, we might not even need interviews.
 We could just hire based on resumes alone.
 But of course, other things matter, too — things like personal traits, work habits, communication skills, people skills, intelligence, drive, and enthusiasm for the job.
 That’s where your cover letter comes in.
 It’s supposed to give a window into these things.

-Software development is a field where you need great communication and people skills; contrary to stereotype you see of a developer wearing a hoodie who's programming alone in a dark room with lots of 0s and 1s on their screen.
+Software development is a field where you need great communication and people skills; contrary to stereotype, you see of a developer wearing a hoodie who's programming alone in a dark room with lots of 0s and 1s on their screen.
 You need to be able to explain your thought process as well as complex technical ideas to your peers - you're building a product in collaboration with many different people (product owners, user experience designers, quality assurance engineers etc.)

 A cover letter is a good way of demonstrating these things - it shows employers you are someone they can work with.

-What worked for me won't necessarily work for everyone and indeed, everyone who has gotten a job has had their own trials and tribulations.
-I had quite a lot of luck to get here and there are many things you could critique me on - one of those being consistency!
+What worked for me won't necessarily work for everyone, and indeed, everyone who has gotten a job has had their own trials and tribulations.
+I had quite a lot of luck to get here, and there are many things you could critique me on - one of those being consistency!